 As for toiletries, I recommend packing only enough travel-sized toiletries to get you through your first few days.
 Once you have settled in, you can purchase shampoo and other personal care items there.

 However, the exception is if there are specific items or brands you need or prefer that you won’t easily find abroad.
-For example, tampons with applicators can be difficult to find in some countries, so you might want to pack enough for the whole time you’ll be abroad.
+For example, tampons with applicators can be challenging to find in some countries, so you might want to pack enough for the whole time you’ll be abroad.

 Electronics